5cientist/5cientist/README.md

 <p align="center" ><img
  src="https://user-images.githubusercontent.com/22797857/90096298-b90f4b00-dd54-11ea-9a31-00ad53f8ec04.gif" width="40%"/></p>

+<p align="center">I'm a student developer and a technoholic.<br>Currently studying in SRM and pursuing MCA (MASTER IN COMPUTER APPLICATION) <br>I specialize in Web-Development and Flutter <br> I also love Football, designing, etc.<br></p>

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Flutter,frontend applications
+- 🔭 I'm working on Full-Stack Web Development and mobile application's
 - 🌱 I’m currently learning Flutter,Angular,vue.js
-- 👯 I’m looking to collaborate on Flutter and javaScript projects
+- 👯 I’m looking to collaborate on web and flutter applicartions
 - 🤔 I’m looking for help with
-- 💬 Ask me about ...
+- 💬 Ask me about Flutter, Web, Tech in general.
-- 📫 How to reach me: ...
+- 📫 How to reach me:
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I am a SCIENTIST